djlucas123456/Dell-G3-3779-Mojave-Catalina-Clover-/README.md

 	- Full speed SATA3 and NVMe SSD
 	- Functional sleep mode when closed
 	- Replace FAKESMC with VirtualSMC
 	- Trackpad supports gestures.
-Works on VoodooI2C (If you have trouble booting the system.
-Delete the VoodooI2C + VoodooI2CHID files from the Clover-Kext-Others folder).
-Trackpad works better on VoodooI2C than on VoodooPS2Controller
+Works on VoodooI2C

 # Untest or Not Working
 * SD Reader
 * AC9462 WIFI (Must be replaced with DW1560 or DW1820a)
-* GTX1060(blocked)
+* GTX 1050 (blocked)

-# Known Issue
-* I haven't tried HDMI
+* HDMI not work
-* Trackpad with VoodooI2C drivers is still in solution to avoid panic kernel!
-But I have to say that it works fine for me now.